 Q: While working on an H1 visa, what are the liabilities of my employer if I am terminated (laid off)?

-A: H1 worker must get the same benefits as U.S. workers, in terms of severance package, health insurance continuation at employee's expense (COBRA) etc. Even though your employer must pay for return flight expenses for you and your dependents.
-This does not happen often as most H1 workers find another job with a new employer in the U.S. By the way, if your employer gives you air tickets to go back to your home country, and if you find another job, you can't cash that air ticket or try to buy 'Air Ticket Protection' insurance to cash that ticket.
+A: H1 worker must get the same benefits as U.S. workers, in terms of severance package, health insurance continuation at employee’s expense (COBRA), etc. Even though your employer must pay for return flight expenses for you and your dependents, this does not happen often since most H1 workers find another job with a new employer in the U.S. By the way, if your employer gives you air tickets to go back to your home country, and you find another job, you can’t cash that air ticket or try to buy “Air Ticket Protection” insurance to cash that ticket.

 Q: I was recently laid off.
 Someone told me that until USCIS revokes the petition, my employer is required to pay me salary.
 Is that correct?